 Trigger warning: Diet culture and disordered eating.

 Since diet culture has a history of being extremely toxic, we're always skeptical of weight loss trends—especially those that call for cutting out entire food groups.
-Weight isn't always indicator of health; instead you should focus on moving your body in a way that feels comfortable and consuming plenty of whole foods.
+Weight isn't always an indicator of health; instead you should focus on moving your body in a way that feels comfortable and consuming plenty of whole foods.
 That's why we couldn't help but be intrigued when we first heard about Noom—an app that claims to use psychology to help you make healthier eating choices.
 This is one diet that doesn't involve cutting out important food groups or depriving yourself when you're hungry.
 But does it work, and is it safe?
-Ahead, dieticians share everything you need to know about using the Noom diet for weight loss.
+Ahead, dietitians share everything you need to know about using the Noom diet for weight loss.

 Meet the Expert

 - Grace Goodwin Dwyer is a registered dietitian and nutritionist specializing in women's nutrition, including preconceptional, prenatal, and breastfeeding nutrition.